stevenxchung/AWS-CSAA-ACloudGuru/Section 02 -- AWS - 10,000 Feet Overview/README.md

 ** 10. What is the difference between Elastic Beanstalk & CloudFormation? **
 Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, auto-scaling to application health monitoring based on the code you upload to it, where as CloudFormation is an automated provisioning engine designed to deploy entire cloud environments via a JSON script.

+** 11. Which AWS service uses a CDN to distribute content around the world? ** CloudFront

+** 12. Which of the following AWS solutions offers durable, available storage for flat files? ** S3

+** 13. Which of the following AWS services would be the best choice for long term data archival? ** Glacier

+** 14. Which AWS service offers the following database engines: SQL, MySQL, MariaDB, PostgreSQL, Aurora, and Oracle? ** RDS

+** 15. Which of the following AWS services is used primarily for data warehousing? ** Redshift